 RTB’s overall strategy in addressing natural evil is that a deeper understanding of the system will reveal a design or purpose.
 Otherwise put, many forms of so-called “natural evil” actually represent the design of an all-knowing, all-powerful, and all-loving Creator and they are necessary for humans to live in this universe.
 Conversely, atheistic arguments that God could have created a universe devoid of all, or most, forms of natural evil are overly simplistic.

-The real irony in all of this, however, is that the “perfect” universe atheists insist on—one void of pain, disease, decay, or death—will be the reward for those who trust in Jesus as their Savior (Rev. 21:3-5).
+The real irony in all of this, however, is that the “perfect” universe atheists insist on—one void of pain, disease, decay, or death—will be the reward for those who trust in Jesus as their Savior (Revelation 21:3-5).
 We look forward to better and higher prospects in heaven.
-Things "no eye has seen, no ear has heard, no mind has conceived" (1 Cor.
-2:9) in this creation will become reality in the next.
+Things "no eye has seen, no ear has heard, no mind has conceived" (1 Corinthians 2:9) in this creation will become reality in the next.